 He has led, managed and been involved in development or acquisition of numerous projects in Africa, including in Tanzania, South Africa, Kenya, Uganda, Cote d’Ivoire, Ghana, Cameroon and Nigeria.

 Paul is a member of the Institute of Chartered Accountants in England and Wales and holds a BSc (Honours) in Economics and Politics from Bath University.

-Paul is a panellist at the fourth annual Africa Investment Exchange: Power & Renewables meeting, in London on 15-16 November 2017.
+Paul is a panellist at the fifth Africa Investment Exchange: Power & Renewables meeting at RSA House, 14-15 November 2018.